-Tom has a broad commercial practice in both arbitration and litigation.
-His work includes civil fraud, insurance and reinsurance and disputes arising out of construction projects.
+Tom has a heavy commercial disputes practice in both arbitration and litigation.
+His work includes banking, joint ventures, fraud, insurance and reinsurance and disputes arising out of construction projects.

 Other examples of Tom’s recent work include: